For senior high school students, fall is a busy time.

 These parent-focused events are a great way for you to get YOUR questions answered and to find out more in depth information about the community where your child might spend the next 4 years of his or her life.

 Finally, get the university rep’s business card and keep it for later when you have further questions.
-Make those reps work for their wage!
+Make those reps work for their wages!
 In my experience most reps love what they do—I certainly did!—so don’t hesitate to contact them when necessary.
+You'll thank yourself later when you have questions and can contact someone directly rather than searching the website for hours looking for information.

 Need help getting organized for university admission and scholarships?
 Contact me to arrange a time to chat about my services.

 Want to stay up to date on my admission, career and scholarship information?
-Sign up for my blog!
+Check out more articles on my award-winning blog.